Building Biopharmaceutical Solutions And Developing Biosimilar Products

 CAR-T Cell Therapy

 CAR-T cell therapy is a targeted immune-therapy designed to treat relapsed and refractory cancer patients.
+CAR-T cells are a novel form of potential treatment for cancer by “enlisting” and strengthening the power of a patient’s own immune system to attack cancerous tumors.
+T-Cells are the fundamental protection agent of the human immune system and play a critical role in orchestrating the immune response and killing cells infected by pathogens.
 An innovative approach to cancer treatment, which is showing significant progress in bringing patients back from terminal-stage cancer, there are only two FDA-approved CAR-T cell therapies currently.
 Biocure is working towards becoming one of leading producers in the world.

 Sang Mok Lee—President, CEO and Director

 Dr. Sang Mok Lee has been the President and CEO of the company since its inception in 2005.
 He holds a PhD in microbiology from Busan National University in Korea and is currently an adjunct professor in microbiology at Chungnam National University.
 He is a committee member for the hi-tech medical complex city in Daejoen, Korea and a committee member of KOFST (the Korean Federation of Science and Technology Societies).